No Time to Die

 Royal Racer is a boutique “chain” that started in France and which was undoubtedly inspired by the growing success of the Deus flagship stores.
 They are also to be found in Marseille, Lyon, Megève, Montpellier, etc. A branch opened in Lausanne in the spring of 2018.
 And we at Cruizador, are fans of Rui Mira, who knows all his products, talks to you about materials and manufacturing processes with practically the same passion and the same sparkle in the eyes as the craftsman who produced the garment.

 In short, at The Royal Racer, you will find all the arsenal of the gentleman rider or petrol head (it depends).
 It offers more famous brands such as Deus, Kytone or Belstaff but also confidential brands such as Momotaro, Fleur de Bagne, TCB Jeans or Lewis Leather.
-The barge can also indulge himself from a selection of accessories (jewelry, sunglasses, glove, helmet, etc.).
+The gentleman rider can also indulge himself from a selection of accessories (jewelry, sunglasses, glove, helmet, etc.).
 Whatever your budget, you will find something to please you anyway.
 And if you are undecided, Rui will be happy to advise you!

 We wrote an article on the 10 best navigation tools (here).
 However, and while the options are numerous, the Quad lock smartphone mount is a great gift.
 Why?
 First of all because it is not expensive and above all because everyone has a smartphone these days (or almost).
 And that a smartphone is easy to use.
 It is easy to mount and can be transferred to any motorcycle.
 So yes, the system is not perfect.
 Yes, a TomTom-type GPS is more complete and can be used under heavy rain, not like a smartphone.
 But the Quad lock is very useful and can be used in addition to the Beeline (more on this below).